Final Fantasy Tactics: Development

+Design

-Matsuno was originally aiming for a tactical RPG that would be accessible, something he originally aimed for with the Ogre Battle titles and later felt he had failed to accomplish with Tactics.
+Matsuno's prototype was originally closer to Ogre Battle: The March of the Black Queen, a real-time strategy title with similar 2D graphics.
+Some sample images were produced, but this concept was then scrapped.
+For the final game, Matsuno aimed for a tactical RPG that would be accessible, something he originally aimed for with the Ogre Battle titles and later felt he had failed to accomplish with Tactics.
 When deciding how to differentiate Tactics from his earlier title, he placed a focus on individual character growth similar to the main series, contrasting against the army-based simulation of Tactics Ogre while keeping its chess-inspired gameplay.
 While Matsuno designed most of the rest of the game systems, due to staff shortages and needing to focus on the scenario the battle system was designed by Hiroyuki Ito.
 Ito disliked tactical RPGs of the time, growing bored with their mechanics, so designed the battle system to be engaging and feel fast and exciting.
 Matsuno had to push against Ito's wish to simplify the class system.
 The level design, which used compact diorama-style levels, was chosen to allow the intended 60 frames per second, carrying over the smooth gameplay experience gamers expected from the genre.
 The small scale of battles also reinforced the personal nature of the game's narrative conflicts.
 Level design and mastering continued until a week before the game shipped.

 Under Matsuno's direction, the game's design strayed significantly from Sakaguchi's original concept, particularly in its narrative tone.
-Matsuno at the time described his wish for the narrative to emulate "a sense of swashbuckling heroism".
-His aim was to create a Final Fantasy-themed morality tale.
+Ito at the time described a wish for the narrative to emulate "a sense of swashbuckling heroism".
+Matsuno's aim was to create a Final Fantasy-themed morality tale.
 Matsuno stated that the game's thematic use of class-based society was derived from his experiences within game production companies, observing their hierarchy and how senior designers were treated as royalty.
 The story premise of a long-suppressed account of ancient history was inspired by the discovery of the Dead Sea Scrolls, and the story of The Name of the Rose.
+Its themes of economic and class inequality were inspired by the Lost Decades following the Japanese bubble economy, which Matsuno described as a time when "many [in Japan] were robbed of hope".
+The specific themes were represented by Ramza, who sought to upend the social order, and Delita, who used it to gain power.
 For Tactics, Matsuno created an entire new world dubbed Ivalice, which he would use in multiple later projects.
 Ivalice was designed as a complex setting with a deep historical background.
 He described it as a blank canvas on which he and later others could create narratives.
 While some aspects of the ending were left ambiguous, Matsuno considered the narrative complete on its own.